About Fetal Surgery for Spina Bifida

 - Maternal Fetal Medicine Specialists - With one of the only 24/7 Maternal Fetal Specialist Team and Fetal Therapy Team in the region, our physicians are dedicated to improving all aspects of perinatal care.
 From the diagnosis and treatment of obstetrical problems to managing high-risk pregnancies, our Fetal Therapy Team cares for its patients through every stage of pregnancy.

-Ochsner Medical Center is among only 25 hospitals in the country to rank in the top 50 in 11 or more medical specialties, according to U.S. News & World Report’s 2012-13 Best Hospitals rankings.
+Ochsner Medical Center is among only 36 hospitals in the country to be nationally ranked in 9 or more medical specialties, according to U.S. News & World Report’s 2014-2015 Best Hospitals rankings.

 HealthGrades has named Ochsner Medical Center: